Ministers warned imposing vaccinations on NHS staff could trigger safety crisis

 Around 100,000 staff in health service are yet to have a coronavirus vaccine

-Minsters could trigger a workforce exodus in the health service by imposing mandatory vaccinations on NHS staff which could leave patients at risk, health bosses have warned.
+Minsters could trigger a workforce exodus in the health service by imposing mandatory vaccinations on NHS staff, health bosses have warned.

 Health secretary Sajid Javid said last week he is “leaning towards” making a Covid jab a condition of employment for NHS staff after a similar measure was brought in for staff working in care homes.

-Around 100,000 staff in the health service are yet to have a Covid vaccine and an announcement by ministers could come within days.
+Around 100,000 staff in the health service are yet to have a Covid vaccination and an announcement by ministers could come within days.
+The NHS in the UK employs about 1.4 million full-time staff and hospitals are already in the grip of an NHS workforce crisis.

 NHS Providers, which speaks for NHS trusts in England, warned the government needed to acknowledge the risk to patient safety if thousands of unvaccinated NHS staff opted to leave their jobs rather than have the vaccine.

-Hospitals are already in the grip of an NHS workforce crisis and Mr Hopson said: “The government needs to explicitly acknowledge the risk to patient care and safety from the NHS losing unvaccinated frontline staff and publicly say they’ll do all they can to work with the NHS to manage this risk.
+Mr Hopson, said: “The government needs to explicitly acknowledge the risk to patient care and safety from the NHS losing unvaccinated frontline staff and publicly say they’ll do all they can to work with the NHS to manage this risk.
 Trust leaders want to hear government understands this risk.

 “We know that there are still a number of staff who have yet to take up vaccinations, despite a lot of encouragement and support.
-There are some groups – for example women thinking of having children and staff from black communities - where take up rates are lower.”
+There are some groups – for example women thinking of having children – where take-up rates are lower.”

 “The issues currently facing social care providers illustrate the very significant scale of risk to care/patient safety if we get this wrong.”

-The Care Quality Commission last month warned there were severe shortages in the social care sector with vacancies jumping from six per cent to 10 per cent since September.
+The Care Quality Commission last month warned there were severe shortages in the social care sector with vacancies jumping from 6 per cent to 10 per cent since September.

 Some care providers have been unable to recruit enough staff and instead have been forced to close their services leaving some patients stranded in hospitals without care.

-Mr Hopson cited examples in Cornwall where NHS staff had been sent into care settings to keep services running.
+Mr Hopson cited examples in Cornwall where NHS staff have been sent into care settings to keep services running.

 Mr Hopson told BBC Breakfast: “If we lose very large numbers of unvaccinated staff, particularly over the winter period, then that also constitutes a risk to patient safety and quality of care.”